CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-08-26-Spectral_density_random_graph_models_planted_partition.md

 $$

-Operatively, to approximate the entropy of a random graph, one may use the random graph model to construct graphs, and then estimate the spectral density from that data set.
+Operatively, to approximate the entropy of a random graph, one may use the random graph model to construct many graphs, and then estimate the spectral density from that data set.
 For example, given a random graph model, we construct a set of graphs $$\{G_1,G_2,\ldots,G_N\}$$ with $$n$$ vertices using the model, and then for each $$G_j,1  \leq j \leq N$$, we apply a density function estimator.

 In the examples shown here, we consider an estimator based on the Gaussian kernel.
 It can be interpreted as a smoothed version of a histogram.